kevinpalis/gobii-hdf5/CIMMYT/0Readme.txt

 Note:
 For the bigger test cases it's necessary to increase the system stacksize to avoid running out of memory.
-In bash, "ulimit stacksize unlimited".
+In csh, "limit stacksize unlimited".